Mental Lentil Soup. A silly name, but a hearty, tasty meal. It has a deep, rich flavor.

 Serve with Crusty French Bread or a grilled cheese sandwich and a salad for a flavorful peasant supper.
 I generally add a little bit of vinegar to my soup when I eat it.
 The vinegar gives it a tangy flavor.

 What You Need

 Your kitchen should have the very best tools you can afford.
-At the least, buy yourself a good set of pans, a slow cooker, an Instant Pot, measuring cups and spoons, and the best set of chef’s knives you can afford.
-Also be sure to get a full sized food processor and a mini food processor.
+At the least, buy yourself a good set of pans (affiliate link), a slow cooker (affiliate link), measuring cups and spoons (affiliate link), and the best set of chef's knives (affiliate link) you can afford.
+Also be sure to get a full sized food processor (affiliate link) and a mini food processor (affiliate link).
 These tools are essential for any well-equipped kitchen!

 Mental Lentil Soup Recipe

 - 1 pound dry lentils

 - In a large pot, sauté the onions and carrots in the olive oil until the onions are transparent.